What Is Cornerstone Content?

 Feature cornerstone posts in perpetuity.
 Reference them in other posts.
 Include them in "best of" posts.
 Link to them regularly.
 Remember, this stuff is the foundation of your organic traffic.
 Getting more traction for it pays big dividends over time.

-Your Cornerstone Content Plan
+Your Cornerstone Content Strategy

-Have you been using a cornerstone strategy?
+Have you been using a cornerstone content strategy?
 If not, take a crack at it.
 If you have, are you working the system to maximize your return?
 And it starts with one post, but you can add more stones -- just make sure they're distinct, fit your brand, draw traffic from your niche, and can be nurtured as evergreen posts.
 Your cornerstones add up to a winning long-term strategy.
 Do it!